Politics of Libya: National Transitional Council

+Libya is divided into two rival governmental authorities in the years following Gaddafi's overthrow.
+The governmental authorities include the Islamist-led General National Congress (GNC) and its militia coalition the Libya Dawn, which is based in Tripoli, and the House of Representatives in Tobruk, with its military coalition named Operation Dignity.
+Although, it is vital to note that these militias held military power independently of the authorities to which they claimed loyalty.
+As a result, outbreaks of violence continued across the region, as governments could not convince their militias to allow a state-imposed monopoly on violence.

 General National Congress

 The General National Congress (also translated as General National Council) was the legislative authority of Libya.
 It was elected by popular vote on 7 July 2012, and from 8 August replaced the National Transitional Council that had governed the country since the end of the Libyan Civil War.
 The General National Congress was composed of 200 members of which 80 were elected through a party list system of proportional representation, and 120 were elected as independents in multiple-member districts.

+Although it claimed a provisional sort of sovereign authority over Libya, the General National Congress was not permitted to take actions like those of a true sovereign and legitimate state; General National Congress did not have Weberian monopoly of force and could not enforce many of its said plans of action.
+Although, at the time, no other political body had clearly claimed to possess authority to govern Libya.

-The executive branch was appointed by the GNC and led by the Prime Minister, while the President of the GNC was the de facto head of state, though not explicitly described as such in the Declaration.
+The executive branch was appointed by the GNC and led by the prime minister, Fayez-al-Sarraj, while the president of the GNC was the de facto head of state, though not explicitly described as such in the Declaration.

 The main responsibility of the GNC was to form a constituent assembly which would write Libya's permanent constitution, for approval by a referendum.
-The law of Libya is based on sharia.
+The GNC was unable to choose how this assembly would be elected until they brought the amendment to the Temporary Constitutional Declaration, a document serving as a temporary constitution during the transitional period post-Gadhafi.
+Accordingly, the GNC decided the method of direct elections to be more efficient in creating this assembly, as they believed it would also please federalist rivals like the House of Representatives, and create progress in the political process.

 On 30 March 2014, the General National Congress voted to replace itself with a new House of Representatives.
 The new legislature would allocate 30 seats for women, would have 200 seats overall (with individuals able to run as members of political parties) and allow Libyans of foreign nationalities to run for office.
 While elections were held and lawmakers took office, the former General National Congress rejected the results and reconvened in opposition to the new parliament, which now meets in the eastern Libyan city of Tobruk.

-In early December 2015 both parliaments, the GNC and the House of Representatives, agreed a declaration of principles calling for the formation of a joint ten-person committee to name an interim prime minister and two deputies, leading to new elections within two years.

-Changes after the 2011 Civil War

-Political parties were banned in Libya from 1972 until the removal of Gaddafi's government, and all elections were nonpartisan under law.
-However, during the revolution, the National Transitional Council (NTC), a body formed on 27 February 2011 by anti-Gaddafi forces to act as the "political face of the revolution", made the introduction of multiparty democracy a cornerstone of its agenda.
-In June 2011, Saif al-Islam Gaddafi said his father would agree to internationally monitored general elections, and would step down if he lost them, but his offer was refused by the rebels and ignored by the UN Security Council.

-On 8 March, the NTC issued a statement in which it declared itself to be the "sole representative all over Libya".

-The council formed an interim governing body on 23 March.
-As of 20 October 100 countries declared full support to the council by severing all relations with Gaddafi's rule and recognizing the National Transitional Council as the rightful representative of Libya.